-All attendees (designers, playtesters, publishers, guests, sponsors, volunteers, and staff) are expected to abide by a set of policies which are in compliance with United States law and the general policies of the venue.
+All attendees (designers, playtesters, publishers, guests, sponsors, volunteers, and staff) are expected to abide by a set of policies which are in compliance with United States law and the general policies of Discord itself.

 Rules of the Convention

 Tables are to be shared by all designers.
 You may not set up your game and/or marketing materials on a table and occupy it for hours on end.
 If you camp by yourself in a virtual table voice channel for an extended period of time, we reserve the right to ask you to return to the #looking-for-a-game text channels to find a playtest to participate in.

 All of the server space at Protospiel is designated for playtesting tabletop games and general conversation in service to making the presented prototypes the best games they can be.
 Do not conduct any sales transactions within the server or approach other attendees with sales pitches for products or services.

 Protospiel Online may enlist sponsors to help create the best event experience possible.
 We will choose sponsors we feel support the designers and projects presented at Protospiel.
 Negotiating a sponsorship with the organizers is the only way to get offers posted in our read-only partners channel.

 Marketing materials such as links shared to your projects are allowed at Protospiel Online as long as these links are not over-shared (spammed) in any text channel and are not used in an invasive way.